SoftwareAG/c8y-docs/content/machine-learning/casting-defect-detection-bundle/cast-defect-detection.md

 ![Execute](/images/zementis/castingDetection/mlw-casting-method2-execute.png)

-* Once all the cells are executed successfully, a model named **castingDefectModelViaJNB.onnx** is saved to **Model** section.
+* Once all the cells are executed successfully, a model named **castingDefectModelViaJNB.onnx** is saved to the **Model** section.

 * Check the ONNX model with the name **castingDefectModelViaJNB.onnx** saved in the **Model** section.

 ![Metadata](/images/zementis/castingDetection/mlw-casting-method2-model-metadata.png)

-#### Model deployment using the Inference Pipeline
+#### Model deployment using the inference pipeline

-Now that the model is successfully trained (by any of the above two training methodologies) and available for serving in the form of an ONNX file, you can create an Inference Pipeline for deploying the model to production.
+Now that the model is successfully trained (by any of the above two training methods) and available for serving in the form of an ONNX file, you can create an inference pipeline for deploying the model to production.

 The *CastingDefectDetectionDemo.zip* contains two folders namely *Method1* and *Method2*.
-Depending on the training methodology used, upload the relevant Python scripts. i.e.
+Depending on the training method used, upload the relevant Python scripts. i.e.
-* **If **Method 1** is used for training**: Use *castingPreProcessingForNN.py* and *castingPostProcessingForNN.py* Python scripts from *Method1* folder.
-Please use the MLW's upload functionality to upload these Python files.
+* **If **Method 1** is has been used for training**: Use *castingPreProcessingForNN.py* and *castingPostProcessingForNN.py* Python scripts from the *Method1* folder.
+Use the MLW's upload functionality to upload these Python files.
-* **If **Method 2** is used for training**: Use *castingPreProcessingForJNB.py* and *castingPostProcessingForJNB.py* Python scripts from *Method2* folder.
-Please use the MLW's upload functionality to upload these Python files.
+* **If **Method 2** is has been used for training**: Use *castingPreProcessingForJNB.py* and *castingPostProcessingForJNB.py* Python scripts from the *Method2* folder.
+Use the MLW's upload functionality to upload these Python files.

 ![Upload](/images/zementis/castingDetection/mlw-casting-script-upload.png)

-The Inference Pipeline uses a pre-processing script, a model (.onnx file) and a post-processing script.
+The inference pipeline uses a pre-processing script, a model (.onnx file) and a post-processing script.

 * The pre-processing script is used to pre-process incoming test data (image) to convert it into 250*250 size.
 The pre-processing script *castingPreProcessingForNN.py* looks like below.